XiangUWM/ImagineSalonApp/README.md

 | 9   | 11-12| April 9th  - April 13th   |
 | 10  | 12-13| April 14th - April 18th   |
 | 11  | 13   | April 19th - April 23rd   |

+**Please Note: ** *Weeks 14-16 will be for demonstrations and deliverables.
+Week 17 will likely be the grading period.*